devprashant9/country-api-project/README.md

 The `Outlet` tag has an prop called `context` which helps to pass data to all the children component and to access the data it provides a hook called `useOutletContext()`.

 ## 05-02-2025
-Completed the project and pushed to github
+Completed the project and pushed to github.